rkuma183/wilsonmar.github.io/_posts/2017-03-18-devops-dashboards.md

 <a name="HealthMetrics"></a>

-## More Health Metrics
+## Higher Order Metrics

-PROTIP: Symptoms of health should also include:
+PROTIP: Consider using metrics that reveal "higher order" calculations that can be use to
+<strong>predict</strong> future health and be used as the basis for recommendations.

-   * Response time and network latency as a function of load?
+   * Elapsed response time as a function of load?

    ![perf-607x173](https://user-images.githubusercontent.com/300046/31853188-3c88f15a-b64a-11e7-8a79-db8ce889c4a3.jpg)

    Was this pattern of performance predicted from testing?

+   * Network latency separate from server response time by having monitoring clients near the server.

+   * Difference in response time before and after a change.

    * <strong>Cycle time</strong> from idea to production, time to instantiate a server.